Anzac Day 2020

 The Origins of Anzac Day

-In December 1914, during preparations for the Gallipoli invasion, the New Zealand Expeditionary Force contingents were grouped together for the first time as Australian and New Zealand Army Corps (ANZAC).
+In December 1914, during preparations for the invasion of Gallipoli, in what is now Turkey, the New Zealand Expeditionary Force contingents were grouped together for the first time as the Australian and New Zealand Army Corps (ANZAC).
 Together, they provided almost half of the total number of troops in the Allied Mediterranean Expeditionary Force (MEF).
 From this point on, all combined Australian and New Zealand forces became known as ‘ANZACs’.

 In the Spring of 1915, fields of red poppies bloomed in the churned-up ground of the Flanders battlefields in Belgium.
 This sight inspired Canadian officer John McCrae to write the famous poem,’ In Flanders Fields’ and resulted in the red poppy becoming an internationally recognised symbol of remembrance.